Snusene/KeywordPing/README.md

 Get notified when messages match your keywords.
-Uses the same notification system as discord @mentions.
+Uses the same notification system as @mentions.